 The physical effect of an electric field on a charge is to accelerate it linearly.
-Although these three components involve all four variables x, y, z, and t, there are only three quotient components in the electric field, and each involves one of the spatial dimensions and time.
+Although these three components involve all four variables x, y, z, and t, there are only three quotient components in the electric field, and each involves only two dimensions: one of the three spatial dimensions and time.
+Electric field is therefore a bi-vector quantity, hence the 2-dimensional subscript in the term Ξ{i0} .
+(See below.)